telefonicaid/fiware-cygnus/flume/doc/devel/add_new_sink.md

 <b>NOTE: The above is an <i>object representation</i>, not Json data nor any other data format.</b>

-Let's have a look on the Flume event headers:
+Let's have a look at the Flume event headers:

-* The <b>content-type</b> header is a replica of the Http one in order the different sinks know how to parse the event body, in this case it is Json.
+* The <b>content-type</b> header is a replica of the HTTP header.
+It is needed for the different sinks to know how to parse the event body.
+In this case it is JSON.
 * Note that Orion can include a Fiware-Service HTTP header specifying the tenant/organization associated to the notification, which is added to the event headers as well.
 Since version 0.3, Cygnus is able to support this header (<b>fiware-service</b>), although the actual processing of such tenant/organization depends on the particular sink.
 If the notification doesn't include the Fiware-Service header, then Cygnus will use the default organization specified in the default_organization configuration property.
 * The notification reception time is included in the list of headers (as <b>recvTimeTs</b>) for timestamping purposes in the different sinks.
 * The <b>transactionId</b> identifies a complete Cygnus transaction, starting at the source when the context data is notified, and finishing in the sink, where such data is finally persisted.
 Nothing special has to be done by a new sink developer.